 When Should I Discuss the Cost of Orthodontic Treatment?

 The cost of orthodontic treatment is a key consideration that should be addressed as soon as possible.
-Most orthodontists will provide a free orthodontic consultation where they will assess the movements required to straighten your teeth and align your bite.
 This is the perfect opportunity to obtain an all-inclusive orthodontic quote so you know how much your treatment will cost.

 What Does My Orthodontic Quote Include?